 FUTURE OF FOREST MANAGEMENT

 Our teams were in attendance to learn and meet with different vendors who use UAS technology for forest management.
-For FPL, our operational focus of forest management pertains to aerial surveys for forest defoliation and vegetation, and aerial forest firefighting.
+For Forest Protection, our operational focus of forest management pertains to aerial surveys for forest defoliation and vegetation, and aerial forest firefighting.

 Monitoring forests for defoliation and vegetation is a major component of forest management.
 Aerial surveys are completed during June and July to check on the forest’s health.
 The sheer size of the forests makes this project very time-consuming and at times, dangerous for crews as they attempt to review possible inaccessible land and terrain.
 Flying in rotary or fixed-wing aircraft only allows aircrews and observers to reach a certain altitude that is safe for those in the air and on the ground.
 UAS, however, can go places that these aircraft cannot.
 They can diversify in various altitudes, and with the right technology, can extract data such as tree heights, diameter, volume, and counts.

 In the United States, 69/347 public safety agencies that purchased drones between 2009 and 2017 were fire departments.
 (Dronefly.com, 2020).
 These agencies that invested in UAS use them for search and rescue missions, scene monitoring and post-fire or disaster monitoring.
 Much like aerial surveys, these UAS can go places humans cannot.
 Much time and effort, as well as mitigating the risk to the safety of firefighters, can be reduced through the introduction of UAS technology.
 This technology can be very well suited in situations where ground crews cannot reach the top of a structural fire.